boveus/blog/content/blog/guide-to-burp-suite.md

 print response
 ```

 This is a very simple example, but this code uses Ruby's Faraday gem to make a request through the Burp proxy.
 This will allow requests generated from this script to to appear in the Burp proxy.
-If I am writing a PoC script for example, this would allow me to observe the requests in Burp and compare them with requests that I have successfully made against the server.
+If I am writing a proof of concept exploit script, for example, this would allow me to observe the requests in Burp and compare them with requests that I have successfully made against the server.

 ## Generating Intruder Payloads with ysoserial and Ruby

 Ysoserial is a powerful tool that is used to create gadget chains to exploit Deserialization vulnerabilities in Java.
-Basically, this will create a string of some kind that contains malicious code that can result in `Remote Code Execution` on a Java application.
-While attempting to exploit a vulnerability in a Java application, I wrote the following script to generate a text file of all of the potential ysoserial payloads encoded in base64.
+Basically, this will create a string of some kind that contains malicious code that can result in `Remote Code Execution` or other exploit conditions within a Java application.

+While attempting to exploit a vulnerability in a Java application, I wrote the following script to generate a text file of ysoserial payloads encoded in base64.

 In addition to the ysoserial payload, this also uses 3 different payloads for each of the payloads.
 It also encodes the payloads in base64, which is commonly used by Java applications to receive a base64 encoded object.